 PERKS OF FAST AND HIGH QUALITY HOME RECORDING

 If you’re interested in home recording, or making covers for Youtube or Instagram, having an electronic drum kit can be a major money, time and quality saver.
-Getting a good recorded sound from an acoustic drum kit requires some additional investments, like buying suitable microphones and a mixer, sound dampening devices, acoustic panels and more.
+Getting a good recorded sound from an acoustic drum kit requires some additional investments, like buying suitable microphones and a mixer, sound dampening devices, acoustic panels and more – you may want to consider what felt wall panels are available for you to buy for your home studio.
 The problem also has to do a lot with room acoustics itself, which you cannot usually change, adding the extra expenses and complexity.
 A much simpler and easier option is using e-kits, which offer professionally recorded drum samples, so all the production and recording is already done with a much higher quality of sound.

 About the Author: Simon Dupree has discovered he has a passion for music from a very young age.
 Ever since then, music has been an essential part of his life.
 When he is not practicing, he’s probably behind the keyboard writing for Music Groupies.